namn-grg/opportunity-markets/ROFL.md

 cp env.sample .env
 ```

-Update the two variables with your preferred Sapphire RPC endpoint and the deployed factory address.
-These variables are injected during the Docker build and at runtime so they will also need to be provided as ROFL secrets (see step 4).
+Update the values as needed.
+For ROFL demo runs, keep `NEXT_PUBLIC_DEMO_MODE=true` and you can leave `NEXT_PUBLIC_WALLET_CONNECT_PROJECT_ID` empty.
+The RPC and factory values are injected during the Docker build and at runtime, so they need to be provided as ROFL secrets (see step 4).

 ## 3. Build the ROFL bundle